mycrl/av1-decoder-rs/README.md

 ***

 This is an experimental project currently in progress.
 Its primary aim is functionality rather than performance superiority.
-The project is named 'eva,' after my ex-girlfriend's nickname.
+The project is named 'eva', after my ex-girlfriend's nickname.
 I love her very much, and to prevent constant thoughts about her while also enhancing my technical skills, I created this project.

 ***